Content Overview

 The solution: Humidifier Onboard for healthier, tastier flights

 CTT Systems’ Humidifier Onboard restores healthy humidity levels in the cabin, keeping your nasal passages and mouth hydrated.
-This enhances your ability to enjoy the full flavors and aromas of in-flight meals and beverages, reduces the need for added salt and sugar, and supports overall passenger well-being.
+This enhances your ability to enjoy the full flavours and aromas of in-flight meals and beverages, reduces the need for added salt and sugar, and supports overall passenger well-being.

 Welcome onboard an airplane with a Humidifier Onboard